You may wish to see an introductory page to this section first.

 The cathedral was raised to a see in 1577.
 Ford

-The mudéjar decoration of the Renaissance lantern tower does not have glazed tiles, but is characterized by a brickwork based on sebka, a grid of diamond shapes.
+The mudéjar decoration of the Renaissance lantern tower does not have glazed tiles, but an elaborate brickwork based on sebka, a grid of diamond shapes.
 Brickwork is a key feature of the mudéjar of Castile.

 Cathedral: "artesonado" ceiling of Capilla de Los Santos Reyes